-Your lab needs an accurate and precise laboratory balance, but you’re not sure which one is the right fit.
-This blog explains the difference between semi-micro, analytical, precision and moisture balances, the four most common types you’ll see in a laboratory.
+Your lab needs accurate and precise laboratory balances, but you’re not sure which one is the right fit.
+This blog dives into the four most common types of lab balances you'll see in any scientific laboratory.
+We'll provide a semi-micro balance overview, discuss analytical vs precision balances and explain the ways that moisture balances are useful.

 Semi-Micro Laboratory Balances